neomundi-io/.github/profile/README.md

 ---

-## The risk of your AI responses is no longer a black box.
-It is traced, explainable, and scored in real time.
+⚡ No more black box.
+You see and control risk as it happens.